HranMa/MD-DFT-Toolbox/README.md

 ## Project Structure

+- **MSD**
+  Scripts for analyzing ion positions and mean squared displacement in simulations.
+  *Note:* It is generally recommended to use the built-in `gmx msd` tool from GROMACS for MSD calculations instead of these scripts.

-- **MD-scripts**
+- **chill+**
-  General-purpose scripts used in MD and DFT workflows.
-  *Note:* Most scripts are intended to run on WSL Ubuntu 22.04 for better compatibility.
+  This script performs structural classification of water molecules in molecular dynamics trajectories using the CHILL+ algorithm, implemented via the OVITO Python API

 - **ice-growth-front**
   Scripts to analyze GROMACS simulation data to determine ice growth fronts in systems where ice is centrally located, flanked by water layers.
   *Details:*
   - Residue names: ice = `fSOL`, water = `SOL`
   - TIP4P/ice water model used; water molecules have 4 atoms in `.gro` files.

-- **MSD**
-  Scripts for analyzing ion positions and mean squared displacement in simulations.
-  *Note:* It is generally recommended to use the built-in `gmx msd` tool from GROMACS for MSD calculations instead of these scripts.

 - **normal-tools**
   A toolkit of small utility scripts for various routine tasks.